stanleygeorge789/Customer-Churn-Analysis/README.md

 **Executive Question**

-Which customers are most likely to churn in the next 30 days, and within fixed campaign budget, how many of them can realistically be retained?
+Which customers are most likely to churn in next 30 days, and within fixed campaign budget, how many of them can realistically be retained?

 ### Project Objective